olimaye/philander/readme.md

 The code is completely written in Python and relies on low-level communication modules such as smbus, smbus2 or periphery and pymitter.
-As with all driver collections, it aims at making application development easier by providing a unified interface for parts that are expected to do the same or similar things.
+It aims at making application development easier by providing a unified interface for electronic parts that are expected to do similar things.

 The intended hardware platform is all kind of single-board computers such as Raspberry Pi, Arduino and Google Coral.